moding-il/bizdoc.core/README.md

 }
 ```

+Axes mapped has to be a known model property - or parent model property.

 The `Value` attribute directs BizDoc which property holds the cube value.
 You can also set the `Currency`, `ExchangeRate` and `Percentage` attributes.

 The `StateAxisResolver` above finds the Balance in the configuration file that matches the document _state_.
 Set the *Axis* attribute of state *Options*: